WICG/observable/README.md

     - Then pass the return value of the mapping function to `Observable.from()` to convert it to "inner observable" if it's not already.
     - Then create an `AbortSignal` that follows the subscriber's and set `innerSignal`.
-    - pass the `innerSignal` to the subscribe for the inner observable.
+    - Pass the `innerSignal` to the subscribe for the inner observable.
     - Forward all values emitted by the inner observable to the `result` observer.
     - If the inner observable completes
       - If there are values in the `queue`